w3c-webmob/netinfo-usecases/README.md

 ![iview's confirmation dialog](images/ios_iview.png)

 ## Android
-The following is a sample of Android applications running on mobile devices running Android 4.x.
+The following is a sample of native applications running on Android 4.x.

 ### Updates on Android
 Android affords users the choice to select that applications should only be updated over Wi-Fi.
 It also allows updating at "any time" (meaning over cellular), but warns users that they may incur charges.